jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

    In the back end, sometimes when you execute one of the Utility commands, you may get a warning that the browser needs to resend the request.
-This is harmless, so click [Ok] and the command will execute.
+This is harmless, so click [OK] and the command will execute.

 Warnings